rolazar/level-1-course-content/week-6/day-3/Lb-class-materials/day-3-assignment.md

 ### Part 2: Implementing Array Methods with Callbacks

 - **Using `map` Method**:
   - Create an array of numbers in `script.js`.
   - Use the `map` method with a callback function to modify each element (e.g., multiply by 2) and log the new array.

 - **Applying `filter` Method**:
   - Use the `filter` method with a callback to filter elements of the array (e.g., keep only even numbers).

 - **Exploring `forEach` Method**:
   - Utilize the `forEach` method to iterate over the array and perform an action for each element (e.g., log each element to the console).

-### Part 3: Understanding Types in JavaScript

-- **Type Comparison Exercise**:

-  - Create examples that illustrate the difference between reference types (Objects, Arrays) and primitive types (String, Number, Boolean).
-  - Demonstrate how these types behave differently, such as when copying or comparing variables.

 - **Commit and Push Changes**:
   - Commit your changes to your local repository with a meaningful message.